Which place is cheaper, Anchorage or Asheville?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Asheville and Anchorage.
 Most visitors come to Asheville for the hiking, the music scene, and the family-friendly experiences during these months.
-Furthermore, the summer months attract visitors to Anchorage because of the family-friendly experiences.
+Furthermore, the summer months attract visitors to Anchorage because of the hiking and the family-friendly experiences.

 People are often attracted to the plentiful sunshine in Anchorage this time of the year.
 In Asheville, it's very sunny this time of the year.
 Asheville usually receives more sunshine than Anchorage during summer.
 Asheville gets 268 hours of sunny skies, while Anchorage receives 240 hours of full sun in the summer.